Ernesto Cesàro

 Ernesto Cesàro (12 March 1859 - 12 September 1906) was an Italian mathematician who worked in the field of differential geometry.
 He wrote a book, Lezioni di geometria intrinseca (Naples, 1896), on this topic, in which he also describes fractal, space-filling curves, partly covered by the larger class of de Rham curves, but are still known today in his honor as Cesàro curves.
-He is also known for his 'averaging' method for the 'Cesàro-summation' of divergent series, known as the Cesàro mean.
+He is also known for his 'averaging' method for the Cesàro summation of divergent series, also known as the "Cesàro mean".

 Biography

 After a rather disappointing start of his academic career and a journey through Europe—with the most important stop at Liège, where his older brother Giuseppe Raimondo Pio Cesàro was teaching mineralogy at the local university—Ernesto Cesàro graduated from the University of Rome in 1887, while he was already part of the Royal Science Society of Belgium for the numerous works that he had already published.

 The following year, he obtained a mathematics chair at the University of Palermo, which he kept until 1891.
 He settled in Rome, where he remained as a professor at the Sapienza University until his accidental death, while trying to rescue his youngest son Manlio from drowning.